Patch page

 Note

+When a module is active, you can click anywhere on its left border to deactivate it.
 When a module is inactive, you can click anywhere in the module to activate it.

 Module label: Identifies the module.
 The letter A, B, or C indicates the source module of the corresponding Oscillator channel, 1 and 2 indicate the first and second insert modules of an Oscillator channel, M1 and M2 indicate the first and second insert modules of the Main channel, and FX indicates the effect module at the end of the module chain.